WFHU

-WFHU (91.5 FM) is the callsign for the radio station out of Henderson, Tennessee. and is owned and overseen by Freed-Hardeman University.
-It broadcasts with an effective radiated power of 10,500 Watts.
-The station is run by a select number of students and is currently managed by Jesse Forkum and Sutherland Shrader.
+WFHU (91.5 FM) is a noncommercial educational radio station licensed to Henderson, Tennessee.
+The station is owned by Freed-Hardeman University.

+WFHU, which aired its first broadcast in 1967, operates with an effective radiated power of 10,500 watts.
+The station is overseen by Dr. Matt Barker, a university professor who was appointed manager in 2023.

-WFHU, 91.5 the Lion format is primarily contemporary rock, the "best of the 80s, 90s and now".
-Sunday mornings, called Gospel Sunday, has several religious programs as part of its form, ending with the live broadcast of the worship services of the Henderson Church of Christ, then going back to its regular format.
-WFHU also airs the Freed-Hardeman Lions and Lady Lions Basketball, Baseball, and softball games, along with Chester County High School football.
-The station also has daily programming run by the station staff.
+Dubbed "The Lion" in recognition of the university's mascot, WFHU airs a wide range of music genres, including adult contemporary, classic hits, jazz, grassroots folk, country, American songbook, and classical music.
+On Sunday mornings and early evenings the station features several religious programs, as well as a live broadcast of worship services at the Henderson Church of Christ.
+WFHU also broadcasts the Freed-Hardeman Lions and Lady Lions basketball during the fall and FHU baseball and softball in the spring.
+In addition, the station covers Chester County High School football.

-The station provides a live broadcast 24/7 on iHeart radio.
+Besides its terrestrial broadcasts, WFHU streams full-time on iHeartRadio.

 History

 The idea of a radio station was started by members of the Board of Trustees of Freed-Hardeman College in 1965 to be the core of the new Communications Department being developed.
-John R. Hall was chosen the first General Manager and the funds for the station was partially supplied by the 'Freed-Hardeman Associates', a fund raising group associated with the college.
+John R. Hall was chosen the first General Manager and funding for the station was partially supplied by the 'Freed-Hardeman Associates', a fund raising group associated with the college.
 The call letters WFHC was chosen.
 A student staff was collected by Mr. Hall and the initial station was built in the lower level of the Student Center.
 Although the staff worked to get the station operational in 1966 the first broadcast happened during 1967.

 In 1979 WFHC increased its power from 10 Watts to 3000 Watts.
 Also the station was moved from the student center to the Bible, Communications and World Evangelism Building, now known as the Gardner Center in 1982.
 In 2000 the power was increased to 10,500 watts.

-In 1991 WFHC hosted its 25th Anniversary by hosting an open house which allowed former members of the WFHC staff to take over the station.
+In 1991 WFHC hosted its 25th anniversary by hosting an open house which allowed former members of the WFHC staff to take over the station.
 They were joined by senior members of the staff at the time.
 There was also a special dinner with members of the Board of Trustees and former General Manager John R. Hall as special guests.
 In 2006 WFHU celebrated its 40th anniversary.